How to drive a canal boat

 How to reverse a narrowboat

 Once you’ve got to know the feel of your canal boat, reversing or turning around will become a lot easier.
-While reversing, narrowboats often have a tendency to veer to one side – however, once you’ve established the optimum speed needed for reversing, turning your canal boat around becomes fairly simple.
+While reversing, narrowboats often tend to veer to one side – however, once you’ve established the optimum speed needed for reversing, turning your canal boat around becomes fairly simple.

 Using the tiller to turn about 60 degrees in the direction you want the stern to go, move the narrowboat forward at half speed.
 This will then push the stern across – at which point, you can select reverse and continue backwards.